-- 1. One-Week to 24-Hours Prior to the Meeting - a.
-Send a copy of the minutes from the previous meeting to all voting members - 2.
+- 1. One-Week to 24-Hours Prior to the Meeting - Send a copy of the minutes from the previous meeting to all voting members - 2.
 24-Hours Before the Meeting - a.
-Post the agenda on the AGIC website and email it to all voting members. - i.
-Refer to the sample agenda in Appendix A7: Sample Council Meeting Agenda. - b.
+Post the agenda on the AGIC website and email it to all voting members. - Refer to the sample agenda in Appendix A7: Sample Council Meeting Agenda. - b.
 If a consent agenda will be used, include a list of all motions within the main agenda or as a separate document on the AGIC website and email it to all voting members. - If posting a consent agenda as a separate document, make sure the main agenda clearly states where members can view the consent agenda document. - 3.
 Five-Minutes Before the Meeting Starts - a.
-The Chair begins counting all voting members present in-person and on the phone to verify a quorum has been reached (see the definition of a quorum. - If a quorum of members has not been reached, the Chair will contact voting members to encourage them to attend to reach a quorum, if possible.
+The Chair begins counting all voting members present in-person and on the phone to verify a quorum has been reached (see the definition of a quorum).
+A quorum must be maintained throughout the meeting. - If a quorum of members has not been reached, the Chair will contact voting members to encourage them to attend to reach a quorum, if possible.

 - ii.
-If a quorum cannot be reached, the meeting must be canceled or can be changed to INFORMATION ONLY (i.e. no votes or actions may be taken). - b.
-If the meeting does not have an assigned secretary, the Chair will ensure meeting notes are taken. - 4.
-Starting the Meeting - a.
-The Chair calls the meeting to order and notes the time for the minutes. - i.
-During Council meetings, the Chair raps the gavel and says: "I call this meeting order." - b.
-If it is available, the Chair announces the A9.
-Sample "Call to the Public" Sign-In Sheet.
-The Chair explains to the members of the public that they must sign-in if they wish to address the members during the "Call to the Public" agenda item. - i.
-Note: Call to the Public Sign-In Sheets are optional and it is the decision of the Chair to use one.
-However, if a sign-in sheet is used, it must be made available before the start of the meeting. - 5.
-Introductions - a.
-The Chair, or designated alternative, will read off the Council member roster confirming member attendance. - i.
-During Council meetings, only Council members should introduce themselves. - ii.
-Committee and Workgroup Chairs may allow non-voting members, including members of the public, to introduce themselves as well. - 1.
-Note: Non-voting members do not have to introduce themselves nor should they feel compelled to do so. - 6.
-Previous Meeting's Minutes
+If a quorum cannot be reached, the meeting must be canceled or can be changed to informational ONLY (i.e. no votes or actions may be taken). - b.
+If the meeting does not have an assigned secretary, the Chair will ensure meeting notes are taken.

+4. Starting the Meeting

+- a.
+The Chair calls the meeting to order and notes the time for the minutes. - During Council meetings, the Chair raps the gavel and says: "I call this meeting order." - b.
+If it is available, the Chair announces the Appendix A9: "Call to the Public" sign-in sheet.
+The Chair explains to the members of the public that they must sign-in if they wish to address the members during the "Call to the Public" agenda item. - Note: Call to the Public Sign-In Sheets are optional and it is the decision of the Chair to use one.
+However, if a sign-in sheet is used, it must be made available before the start of the meeting.